Objections & refusals

 01

-The brand is commercially important and already in market
+The brand is commercially important and already trading

 Why it matters